adamcogen/drum-machine/README.md

 Most drum machines only let you create rhythms that precisely divide each beat or measure into factors of 2 and 3.
 This drum machine removes that limitation by allowing for any number of divisions, such as prime and large numbers.

-Most drum machines only give two options for where beats can be placed: precisely "on time" (at evenly divided grid lines starting at the beginning of the measure), or completely freely (with no grid lines at all).
-This drum machine allows for both of these, but it also gives you an in-between option: it allows you to shift the timing of all of a measure's grid lines, so that they all sound as "ahead of" or "behind" the beat as you want them to, while still remaining evenly spaced.
+Most drum machines only give two options for where beats can be placed: precisely "on time" (on even grid lines starting at the beginning of the measure), or completely freely (with no grid lines at all).
+This drum machine allows for both of these, but also introduces a third option: it allows you to shift the timing of all grid lines, so that they sound "ahead" or "behind," while remaining evenly spaced.

 Combining both of these features allows you to easily create unique drum grooves that are difficult or impossible to emulate in a convential sequencer or DAW.